NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - Harnessing NEURO [wave] energy

-We are very excited about further funding, data mining, and awareness can bring to health industries working with Cistic Fibrosis Patients
+We are very excited about helping health industries working with Cistic Fibrosis Patients

 5% of NXT TX Totals will be donated to the Cistic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/